 The employment effects of environmental product innovations are also theoretically unclear.
 On the one hand, product innovations may induce additional demand if they create completely new markets or if they provide substitutes for competitors’ products.
 In this case, the effect on employment at the firm level is positive.
 At the macroeconomic level, the effect is not clearly determined and depends, among other things, on the labor intensity of the substituted products.
 Negative employment effects from product innovations may also arise because the introduction of a new product may provide the firm with a monopolistic position, leading to a reduction of overall output .

-There are many empirical papers focusing on the general link between innovation and employment, but relatively few that focus on the specificities of eco-innovations.
+There are many empirical studies focusing on the general link between innovation and employment, but relatively few that focus on the specificities of eco-innovations.
 The general innovation studies mostly find positive effects of product innovations on labor demand, whereas the results for process innovations are mixed .
 Due to data problems, analyses on the employment effects of environmental innovations are still rare.
 Most of these analyses do detect slightly positive effects of eco-innovations on employment .
-In one such study, the positive employment effects at the firm level are small, and relate to both product and service innovations .
-Cleaner production is shown to be more likely to increase employment compared to end-of-pipe technologies.
-A related analysis also shows that the introduction of cleaner technologies as process innovations is connected with higher employment growth .
+One such study based on an econometric analysis with data from the German part of the Community Innovation Survey 2009 shows that the introduction of cleaner technologies as process innovations is connected with higher employment growth .
+Using quantile regression methods, a recent study for Germany based on the Community Innovation Survey 2014 shows that innovations related to the circular economy, as a subset of eco-innovations, trigger employment and turnover growth .
 The positive influence of environmental product innovations on employment is confirmed in further studies.
 Based on survey data of the Community Innovation Survey 2008, both environmental and non-environmental product innovations are shown to trigger employment, but non-environmental product innovations are more likely to increase employment.

 In sum, the results from empirical studies suggest that environmental and energy policy can have positive net effects on employment.
 However, it seems clear that environmental policies should not be counted on to provide major employment growth at the macro level.